chamodi2001/Incident-Priority-Recommendation/README.md

 CI: Automatically builds and stores app images when you update your code.

 CD: Automatically deploys those images to your server to run the app.

+Deploys the containers by running:

+                    docker-compose pull

+                    docker-compose up -d
 _________________________________________________________________________

 **Structure**